davidvrootech/c-educator-64-mini-keyboard-caps/README.md

 I have created mini keycaps for the mini keyboard project at the following link: https://www.zx81keyboardadventure.com/2020/05/commodore-educator-64-mini-part-1.html

+They are 3d printed on a fine detail setting.
+I printed it black until the last few layers where i switch out with white.

 They will need to be glued to the rubber buttons